How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 Tube socket connections are along the bottom of the board.
 DB101 (upper left) is the switching circuit bridge rectifier.
 C37 (top center) is the switching circuit filter cap.
 C34 and C35 (upper right) are the B+4 and B+5 filter caps.
 The LDR switches are the TV looking boxes labeled LDR1 through 4.

 Overdrive Channel signal path shown in green, Clean Channel shown in yellow.
+Note: If your power transformer does not have a 50v bias tap simply replace the bias circuit 470 ohm 1w resistor with a 220k 1w resistor and tap the high voltage for bias power.
 Click the image to see the high resolution version.

 Please refer to the green "OD Signal Path" in the schematic above.
 Both the Clean and Overdrive Channels use the first preamp stage (OD Preamp 1 at far left on schematic).
 It uses a 220k plate load resistor, 1.8k cathode resistor bypassed with a 1uF cathode bypass cap.
 The 220k plate load offers up more gain than the typical 100k plate load.
 The guitar audio signal leaves Preamp 1 and goes through a Soldano standard .02uF (22nF) coupling cap.
 As you can see in the frequency response graph below the cap passes the full spectrum of guitar frequencies.
 The lows are not trimmed by the cap.
 Compare the .02uF cap response to the .002uF coupling cap found in most high gain amps in the following chart.